krishanthisera/blog/src/content/blog/static-hosting-aws.md

 # [CloudFront](https://github.com/krishanthisera/aws-static-hosting/blob/main/cloudfront.tf)

 _For this article, we shall keep the CloudFront configuration to a minimum.
-Le’s discover more when we configure the Lambda at edge functions._
+Let’s discover more when we configure the Lambda at edge functions._

 ## aws_cloudfront_distribution